russozl/Whitelist-acserver-Discord/README.md

 - `!whitelist 'steamid'`: Adds or removes the player with the specified Steam ID from the Assetto Corsa server whitelist.

 ## Contributing
 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.
+Remember to keep the credits to the original author.

+## Credits
+This project was created by russozl.
+Contributions are welcome as long as the credits are kept.

 ## License
 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information